 The prices for good winter socks vary quite a lot – from less than $10 to more than $30 a pair.
 The main factors behind this disparity include:

-- Brand awareness and popularity – Darn Tough, Smartwool, Thorlos, Farm to Feet are renowned as manufacturers of great socks, which means that many consumers are prepared to pay a premium for their products
+- Brand awareness and popularity – Darn Tough, Smartwool, Helly Hansen, and Farm to Feet are renowned as manufacturers of great socks, which means that many consumers are prepared to pay a premium for their products.

-- Materials and the quality/quantity of insulation used – the utilization of high-tech fibers and yarns such as merino and alpaca wool, modified polyester fibers (COOLMAX, Thermolite, Hollofil) is more expensive than the use of other fibers like acrylic, polyester, and nylon
+- Materials and the quality/quantity of insulation used.
+The utilization of high-tech fibers and yarns such as merino and alpaca wool, and modified polyester fibers (COOLMAX, Thermolite, Hollofil) is more expensive than the use of other fibers like acrylic, polyester, and nylon.

 While the factors above are more or less objective, some of the most important factors are subjective ones.
 Here’s what you need to know about three of them.